AliceRivi14/Assignment1_ExpRoLab/README.md

 ```

+> :memo: **Note:** In each file, the python script [Functions.py](https://github.com/AliceRivi14/Assignment1_ExpRoLab/blob/main/script/Functions.py) is imported.
+>
-> :memo: **Note:** In each file, the python script [Functions.py](https://github.com/AliceRivi14/Assignment1_ExpRoLab/blob/main/script/Functions.py) is imported, in which the various functions used by several nodes are defined.
+> In this script the various functions used by several nodes are defined.

 Installation and running
 -------------------------------